Sa'dabad Pavilion

-Sa'dabad Pavilion (also Sa'dabad Palace or just Sa'dabad) was a royal Ottoman complex located in the present day Kağıthane district of Istanbul.
+Sa'dabad Pavilion (also Sa'dabad Palace, or just Sa'dabad; alternative spelling, Sadâbad) was a royal Ottoman complex located in the present day Kağıthane district of Istanbul.
 Built by Grand Vizir İbrahim Paşa during the reign of Ahmed III (r.
 1703–1730), the pavilion embodied the period of Ottoman royal indulgence known as the Tulip period.
 The pavilion no longer exists today after having been mostly destroyed in 1730.

 Construction and features

 Construction began in June 1722, not stopping for state holidays under orders from the Grand Vizir.
 This accelerated work, combined with a steady supply of marble from nearby Çengelköy meant that Sa’dabad took only two months to finish.
 The design of the pavilion emphasized open space, landscaped gardens, and the nearby Kağıthane stream.
 The stream was widened by workers, and flanked by two marble quays.
 The greater grounds featured over two hundred residences for Ottoman dignitaries, each colored and decorated according to its inhabitant.

 Visiting the grounds as an outsider was difficult, requiring hefty connections and bribes.
 Firsthand accounts of foreigners claim that the main palace served as a “pleasure-house” or seraglio, which featured a lead covered roof, supported by arches that stood on thirty small pillars.
 Courtiers mingled outside in the garden and recreational space.
 From there, a person could enter the main building through ornate, brass doors, and be treated to balustrades, brocade sofas, indoor fountains, and white marble.
 Ottoman requests made to the French ambassador in the capital around 1722 for luxury goods include nécessaires, commodes, Gobelin carpets, and even thousands of wine bottles, which were likely intended for the newly completed Sa’dabad.

 After its completion, Ahmed III used Sa’dabad frequently: feasts, parties, and other festivities that the Tulip period was famous for took place there.
 The pavilion factored into the Ottoman-Safavid rivalry as well.
 A royal court poem composed under Ahmed III described Sa’dabad as being superior to Isfahan's chahar bagh.